ilotterytea/not-milk/README.md

 # NOT milk

-A silly minigame about drinking NOT milk.
+A silly Twitch bot with a minigame about drinking NOT milk.
-You can see the actual use of this source code on [Twitch](https://twitch.tv/ilotterytea) by simply writing `🥛 sip` in the chat room!
+A web server with a peepo frontend included!!!

 ## Features

-+ Drinking non-milk with a delay of 20 minutes *(be careful, you may get real milk)*.
++ Drinking non-milk *(be careful, you may get real milk 😱 )*.
 + Store for f█████ ████s that boost your stats in the game and in real life *(WIP)*.
 + 'Femboy Hooters' *(at an early stage of development)*.